-Category Data Element Name Description DISCWT NRD discharge weight to be used for calculating national estimates Weighting NRD_STRATUM NRD stratum for post-stratification based on geographic region, urban/rural location, teaching status, size of hospital based on number of beds, and control/ownership.
+Category Data Element Name Description SAMEDAYEVENT Identifies records that were combined from transfer or same-day stay pairs of records: (0) not a combined transfer or other same-day stay record, (1) combined transfer involving two discharges from different hospitals, (2) combined same-day stay involving two discharges at different hospitals, (3) combined same-day stay involving two discharges at the same hospital, (4) combined same-day stay involving three or more discharges at same or different hospitals Resource LOS Length of stay, edited Use ТОТСНС Total charges, edited DISCWT NRD discharge weight to be used for calculating national estimates Weighting NRD_STRATUM NRD stratum for post-stratification based on geographic region, urban/rural location, teaching status, size of hospital based on number of beds, and control/ownership.
 For the confidentiality of hospitals and States, the NRD_STRATUM was randomly assigned.
 The values of NRD_STRATUM differ from year to year.
 An individual stratum cannot be tracked across data years.

 Table D.2.
-Data Elements in the 2015 NRD Severity Measures Files
+Data Elements in the 2016 NRD Severity Measures File

-For the 2015 NRD, there are two Disease Severity Measures Files:

-- Nine months of the 2015 data with data elements based on ICD-9-CM codes (discharges from January 1, 2015 - September 30, 2015) are in the Disease Severity Measures File labeled Q1-Q3.
-See Table D.2.a for a list of data elements. - Three months of 2015 data with data elements based on ICD-10-CM/PCS codes (discharges from October 1, 2015 December 31, 2015) are in the Disease Severity Measures File labeled Q4.
-See Table D.2.b for a list of data elements. - The Elixhauser Comorbidity Software indicators are not available in the Q4 file because the ICD-10-CM/PCS version of the software is still under development.
-A beta version of the Elixhauser Comorbidity Software for ICD-10-CM/PCS is available on the HCUP-US Web site (https://www.hcup-)
+The Elixhauser Comorbidity Software indicators are not available in the 2016 NRD because the ICD-10-CM/PCS version of the software is still under development.
+A beta version of the Elixhauser Comorbidity Software for ICD-10-CM/PCS is available on the HCUP-US Web site (www.hcup-us.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity\icd10.jsp).

-us.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity_icd10.jsp).